0xcacti/0xcacti.com/README.md

 I am brand new to lisp, so I imagine it will take me a while to get this project finished, but I'm excited and appreciate any feedback.

+TODO:
+- [ ] Figure out how to structure the project

 ## Requirements

 - [ sblc ] (https://www.sbcl.org/)